Conference Presentations and PowerPoint

 Whether the community is small or large, rural or urban, savvy or new to the game, tax increment financing (TIF) is a dynamic tool that can help communities achieve their vision.
 However, the TIF tool is not a simple concept and has often been part of lively debates.
 Recent changes to the market, legislation, and state and local discussions have created an unpredictable environment for TIF.
 Join us as we navigate the factors and players in the markets and legislature that affect our ability to use this tool effectively.

-Speakers: Troy Bernberg, Northland Public Finance; Katherine Correll, executive director, Downtown Colorado, Inc,; and Carolynne White, attorney, Brownstein Hyatt Farber Schreck, P.C.
+Speakers: Troy Bernberg, Northland Public Finance; Katherine Correll, executive director, Downtown Colorado, Inc.; and Carolynne White, attorney, Brownstein Hyatt Farber Schreck, P.C.

 Creating a Culture of Cyber Awareness